-The GRYC Race Committee considers that these proposals are not satisfactory and considers that a comprehensive "yardstick" based handicap or rating system which reflects the potential performance of each boat under local conditions should be used for all races conducted by the Club.
-The Race Committee also considers that the Club should continue to use the personal handicaps in addition to the yardstick rating as is the case currently.
+For these reasons the Race Committee considers that a comprehensive "yardstick" based handicap or rating system which reflects the potential performance of each class, OAK boat or modified boat under local conditions should be used for all races conducted by the Club.
+The Race Committee also considers that the Club should continue to use the personal handicap system in addition to the yardstick rating as is the case currently.